integrations/slack/README.md

 3. Make GitHub app available in all future workspaces by default.
 <p align="left"><img width="500" alt="AddWorkspace" src="docs/AddWorkspace.PNG"></p>

-Few things to note:
+#### Few things to note
-1. Only Enterprise grid org admins and org owners will be able to install and manage the GitHub app at the grid level.
+- Only Enterprise grid org admins and org owners will be able to install and manage the GitHub app at the grid level.

-2. You can install the GitHub app at orglevel by clicking [here](www.slack.github.com) and selecting the enterprise grid organization to install.
+- You can install the GitHub app at orglevel by clicking [here](www.slack.github.com) and selecting the enterprise grid organization to install.
 <p align="left"><img width="500" alt="OrgInstall" src="docs/OrgInstall.PNG"></p>

-3. If you have already installed GitHub app in one of the workspaces in the grid, you can now install the app at org level and manage it across the workspaces by going to your enterprise grid management console -> installed apps.
+- If you have already installed GitHub app in one of the workspaces in the grid, you can now install the app at org level and manage it across the workspaces by going to your enterprise grid management console -> installed apps.
 <p align="left"><img width="500" alt="InstalledApps" src="docs/InstalledApps.PNG"></p>